half0wl/raychen.io/src/content/displaying-current-k8s-context-in-shell.md

 ---
-title: "How-to: Display current Kubernetes context in shell prompt"
+title: "Displaying current Kubernetes context in shell"
-slug: "how-to-display-current-k8s-context-in-shell-prompt"
+slug: "display-current-k8s-context-in-shell"
 publishedAt: "2022-11-14"
-keywords: "how-to, kubernetes, context, shell"
+keywords: "kubernetes, context, shell, prompt"
 ---

 When working with multiple Kubernetes clusters, you need to know which cluster